Zanzibar

 Local cooking experience with Mamas of Zanzibar

-Dine @ Zanzibar Coffee House or The Secret Garden at Emerson Spice
+Dine @ Zanzibar Coffee House or The Secret Garden at Emerson Spice in Stone Town

 Tips: